 We soon headed off to Joss Bay where we could sit on the cliff tops and see what may (or may not) be passing at sea, although it seemed quite calm (and mild) there was actually a fair passage of Gannets passing off the coast and they were at all distances, some were very close including one youngster who was under constant attack by two herring gulls, they kept trying to hit this poor bird who had resorted to flying extremely low to the sea and fighting back with its incredible bill, I’m not sure what the attack was about as the gannet held no food, but it was an interesting watch until they all disappeared around the cliff.

-I also spotted once brief hump as a passing porpoise of some kind (sorry too brief to even attempt an ID) breached the surface very briefly as well as a couple of seals whose heads could be seen bobbing above the waves.
+I also spotted one brief hump as a passing porpoise of some kind, breached the surface.
+Very briefly.
+As well as a couple of seals whose heads could be seen bobbing above the waves.

 All in all it was a wonderful all be it too short morning.

-If you enjoyed Sunday Morning Seawatch, or found it useful, then please do share it with your friends using the links below
+Did you enjoyed Sunday Morning Seawatch?
+Or find it useful?
+Then please do share it with your friends using the links below.